04. May 2021 | Position

 The Green Deal describes how the EU Commission wants to make Europe the first climate-neutral continent by 2050.
 Alongside far-reaching climate, environmental and energy policy goals, additional ambitious measures are planned, mainly in industrial and chemicals policy, circular economy and promoting biodiversity

 The ecological transformation of the economy and society is inevitable.
-The chemical industry supports the goal of greenhouse gas neutrality by 2050.
-Climate protection and circular economy are at the top of the industry’s agenda.
-Whether hydrogen economy, chemical recycling, electromobility or digital healthcare: The industry bets on innovative processes and techno-logies.
-At the same time, it paves the way for more sustainability with many innovative products.
+The chemical-pharmaceutical industry supports the goal of greenhouse gas neutrality by 2050.
+Therefore, climate protection and circular economy are at the top of the industry’s agenda.
+Whether hydrogen economy, chemical recycling, biotechnology, energy storage or digitalisation: The industry bets on innovative and sustainable processes and technologies.

 THE VCI IS CALLING FOR THE FOLLOWING

-- Good framework conditions for the transformation of the chemical industry
+- Good framework conditions for the transformation of the chemical-pharmaceutical industry

 - Integrate all measures in the international setting

-The chemical industry is part of international value chains and strong in exports.
-In order to avoid European isolated solutions and trade conflicts, international approaches must be given absolute priority - this applies not only for climate protection but also, for example, for the chemicals policy.
+The chemical-pharmaceutical industry is part of international value chains and strong in exports.
+In order to avoid European isolated solutions and trade conflicts, international approaches must have priority – not only in climate protection but also, for example, in the chemicals policy.

 For questions or suggestions, please feel free to contact us.